-- Give parents details on attendance in newsletters - Report to parent/carers termly on their child's attendance if there are concerns - Monitor whole school attendance continuously - Celebrate good attendance by awarding class achievements - Take the register twice per day, ie at the beginning of the morning and afternoon sessions - Keep attendance data in accordance with legal requirements and the policy of the school - Make every effort to find out the reason for any absence in order to safeguard the well-being of each child

-• Ensure that policies and procedures are upheld; the Governing Body will monitor the effectiveness of this policy
+- Give parents details on attendance in newsletters - Report to parent/carers termly on their child's attendance if there are concerns - Monitor whole school attendance continuously - Celebrate good attendance by awarding class achievements - Take the register twice per day, ie at the beginning of the morning and afternoon sessions - Keep attendance data in accordance with legal requirements and the policy of the school - Inform the Local Authority about pupils who do not attend school regularly or who have been continuously absent for an extended period (2 weeks) unless it is covered by a medical certificate - Make every effort to find out the reason for any absence in order to safeguard the well-being of each child - Ensure that policies and procedures are upheld; the Governing Body will monitor the effectiveness of this policy

+Kirklees LA are required to ensure that parents carry out their responsibilities with regard to their children's education.
 Pentland works closely with the Kirklees Attendance and Safeguarding Department to monitor children's attendance.